-- Continue to simmer for 20 minutes.
-It may seem quite loose for jam, it will firm up as it sets but does remain more of a silky syrup with luscious bits of petals.
+- Simmer gently for 20 more minutes.
+It may seem quite loose for jam, but it will firm up as it sets but does remain more of a silky syrup with luscious bits of petals.

 - This keeps for 2 months in the fridge, also freezes beautifully and canning is always a brilliant option.